This article is about various precision issues in WebGL

 still have a point.
 That said, AFAICT any device that actually supports lowp

-uses 9 bits and any device that actually supports mediump
+as lowp uses 9 bits and any device that actually supports mediump uses

 16bits.